NOAA-ORR-ERD/WebGnomeClient/doc/views.rst

 Within Setup View a number of panels are used to interact with these various components.
-These panels can be used to change basic model parameters (e.g. the model start time or run duration within the "Model Settings" panel) or to load or create movers (e.g. the "Point Wind" and "Current" panels).
+These panels can be used to change basic model parameters (e.g. the model start time or run duration within the "Model Settings" panel) or to load or create movers (e.g. the "Wind" and "Current" panels).
 If a :doc:`Wizard<wizards>` is used to get started, these panels may be auto populated.
 Users can then use this View to make edits to the model parameters.